jphaugla/awsMariaDBtoPostgresql/README.md

 ## Overview

 Initially used a CloudFormation template from [Data Migration Immersion Day](https://dms-immersionday.workshop.aws/en).
 This template has been modified to include an MariaDB RDS instance with DMS components.
-This readme documents using SCT/DMS to convert MariaDB sample database to Aurora PostgreSQL.
+This readme documents using SCT/DMS to convert MariaDB sample databases to RDS PostgeSQL or Aurora PostgreSQL.

 ## AWS Services Used